qmlbook/qmlbook/docs/networking/networking.rst

 .. issues:: ch11

-A http request is in Qt typically done using ``QNetworkRequest`` and ``QNetworkReply`` from the c++ site and then the response would be pushed using the Qt/C++ integration into the QML space.
+An HTTP request is in Qt typically done using ``QNetworkRequest`` and ``QNetworkReply`` from the c++ site and then the response would be pushed using the Qt/C++ integration into the QML space.
 So we try to push the envelope here a little bit to use the current tools Qt Quick gives us to communicate with a network endpoint.
-For this we use a helper object to make http request, response cycle.
-It comes in the form of the java script ``XMLHttpRequest`` object.
+For this, we use a helper object to make an HTTP request, response cycle.
+It comes in the form of the javascript ``XMLHttpRequest`` object.

-The ``XMLHttpRequest`` object allows the user to register a response handle function and a url.
-A request can be sent using one of the http verbs (get, post, put, delete, ...) to make the request.
-When the response arrive the handle function is called.
-The handle function is called several times.
+The ``XMLHttpRequest`` object allows the user to register a response handler function and a URL.
+A request can be sent using one of the HTTP verbs (get, post, put, delete, ...) to make the request.
+When the response arrives the handler function is called.
+The handler function is called several times.
 Every-time the request state has changed (for example headers have arrived or request is done).

 Here a short example::